Scoring Your Opportunities

 His “strategic” comp analysis scored 8.
 His “mundane” job postings scored 500.

-Devon manages a dozen client projects at a marketing agency.
-The biggest pain point felt like monthly client presentations—3-4 hours each, twelve clients, potentially 40+ hours monthly.
-AI-generated presentations sounded transformative.
+Devon manages a dozen client projects.
+The biggest pain point felt like monthly client presentations—3-4 hours each, 12 clients, 40+ hours monthly.
+AI-generated presentations sounded like the kind of thing you put on a slide.

 Daily status update drafts 5 5 5 5 625